mwisnowski/mtg_python_deckbuilder/DOCKER.md

 Volumes are the same as the CLI service, so deck exports/logs/configs persist in your working folder.
 The app serves a favicon at `/favicon.ico` and exposes a health endpoint at `/healthz`.
 Compare view offers a Copy summary button to copy a plain-text diff of two runs.
+The sidebar has a subtle depth shadow for clearer separation.

 Web UI feature highlights:
 - Locks: Click a card or the lock control in Step 5; locks persist across reruns.